ACskyline/PVTUT/README.md

 The face of the hill has the largest pixel/texel ratio.
 The side of the hill has a smaller one.
 The ground has the smallest.
 If we use a large picture with point sampling or bi-linear sampling, flickering will happen on the ground.
 If we use a small texture the hill will be blurry.
 We need tri-linear sampling to avoid these artifacts.
 That means for that area, we need the whole mipmap chain to exist in VRAM (basically the LOD you decided for it is only the maximum resolution).

 Maybe you think we can use the texture of the next LOD to blend with the texture of the current LOD.
 But my implementation can not guarantee the texture of next LOD always exists in GPU memory.
 And also, texture of the next LOD is not enough to eliminate the artifact.
 We still need the rest of the chain because it's not guaranteed that the texel/piexl ratio is the same everywhere in that area, they may fall into several ranges.
 Blending a sample from a 512x512 texture and a sample from 256x256 texture(e.g. hill face) is different from blending a sample from a 128x128 texture and a sample from a 64x64 texture(e.g. ground), and they are both different from blending a sample from a 2x2 texture and a sample from a 1x1 texture(e.g. distant ground in the same tile).
 Obviously we need all of them for that tile.
 That's why we need the whole chain.

+My implementation failed to reuse mip maps from different LODs.
+To be specific, shift up or down the mip map of the current LOD to adjacent LODs, which is well explained in [Adaptive Virtual Texture](http://twvideo01.ubm-us.net/o1/vault/gdc2015/presentations/Chen_Ka_AdaptiveVirtualTexture.pdf).
+For example, when an LOD 1 tile becomes LOD 2, I should assign LOD 1 mip n to LOD 2 mip n - 1 and render an extra LOD 2 mip MAX. when an LOD 2 tile becomes LOD 1, I should assign LOD 2 mip n to LOD 1 mip n + 1 and render an extra LOD 1 mip 0.
+This way each time an LOD change happens, I only need to render one mip and reuse the others in stead of letting GPU to generate the whole chain.

 ### Indirection Method